The goji berry shrub is trending ever since its health benefits and antioxidant properties have been acknowledged.

-Taoists ingest it dried, or prepared goji berry juice to drink.
+Taoists ingest it dried, and prepared goji berry juice to drink.

 Goji, or goji berry, is more of a marketing name: common lycium or Chinese wolfberry are its real names.

 Goji berries host many vitamins: C and E as well as vitamins B1, B2, B6, beta-carotene, proteins and flavonoids.

 For instance, goji berries contain more beta-carotene than carrot and more protein than wheat.